KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 To use **Input mapping,** click on the blue bar for **Input mapping**:

 1. The process names will automatically appear in the left and right columns once a process design is selected see step 5 in [How to get started](#how-to-get-started) above.
-Within each field, choose a form and then a field that you would like to map the values from one process to another.
+Within each field, choose a **form** and **then a field** that you would like to map the values from one process to another.
+Alternatively **type in text** to pass from the primary process to a field in the secondary process.

 2. Click on the **Bin/Trash** button ![Bin button](/images/bin-button.jpg)to delete a mapping.